To The Victoria Falls

 The following text is adapted from 'Footsteps Through Time - A History of Travel and Tourism to the Victoria Falls', researched and written by Peter Roberts and due for publication in early 2017.
 Please visit the Zambezi Book Company website for more information.

-On the south bank the Rhodesian Government announced a review land tenure at the Victoria Falls.
-Land use policy up to this date had effectively restricted development and protected the natural environment of the Victoria Falls, but the changing political landscape made infrastructure development inevitable.
+On the south bank the Rhodesian Government announced a review of land tenure at the Victoria Falls, resulting in new areas being opened up for development.
+Land use policy up to this date had effectively restricted development and protected the natural environment of the Victoria Falls, but the changing geopolitical landscape made further infrastructure development inevitable.
+Victoria Falls town expanded rapidly during this period with the development of business stands and residential suburbs.

 Victoria Falls Casino

-The Victoria Falls Casino, later known as the Makasa Sun Hotel, was built in 1966 on the site immediately next to the Victoria Falls Hotel.
-The casino was the first in the country and an added attraction advertised even by the Hotel itself;
+Growing tourism demands, however, eventually saw the construction of the Victoria Falls Casino, later known as the Makasa Sun Hotel, in 1966 on the site immediately next to the Victoria Falls Hotel.

 “The modern, luxurious Casino Hotel was opened in 1966.
 It is air-conditioned throughout and has a bank, hairdressing salons, jewellery and other shops for the convenience of its patrons, besides a la carte restaurants serving breakfast 24 hours a day.”
 (Rhodesian National Tourism Board, 1967)